moto g54 launch: First impressions, features, price — all you need to know

 4 Min Read

-Smartphone major Motorole on Wednesday launched its latest budget offering – the moto g54 — starting at Rs 15,999, not including promotional offers and launch-day discounts.
+Smartphone major Motorola on Wednesday launched its latest budget offering – the moto g54 — starting at Rs 15,999, not including promotional offers and launch-day discounts.

 The G series is Motorola's most popular lineup, packed with value propositions, right from the cameras to the battery to the chipset.
 Powered by a MediaTek Dimensity 7020 processor, the g54 comes in with up to 12 GB of RAM and 256 GB of storage.